Zulhakar/OnlyBlendsMixer/README.md

 - "MIDI to Track Object" Node to get Note_On, Note_Off events from MIDI files, (more events coming soon)
 - The resulting Object from the "MIDI to Track Object" can be converted to "Sample" with "Track Sample" Node
 - You can observe the Object from "MIDI to Track Object" to see how a Note Sequence are processed from "Track Sample" Node
-- So it is possible to create the Notes via Geometry Nodes and MIDI is only additonal Feature
+- It is possible to create the Notes via Geometry Nodes and MIDI is merely an additonal Feature
+- The Data needed for a "Track Sample" node should have the following attributes: Position.X -> Start_Time, Position.Y -> Duration, Position.Z -> Frequency and Volume

 ![Midi_data](https://github.com/user-attachments/assets/f3c59045-f382-40e0-ab8a-42131c37b530)